raoguchi/LoL-Top-Lane-Analysis/README.md

-# Is Malphite Broken as a Top Laner?
+## Is Malphite Broken as a Top Laner?
+(What are the necessary Top Lane Win Conditions?)
 by Ryosuke (Alex) Oguchi

 ## Introduction

 The dataset we are examining here is the 2022 data for League of Legends Esports Matches.
 The dataset is subset in groups of 12, which the corresponding match ID.
 However, as there are only 10 players in each match (5 per team), there are 10 rows about player data and 2 rows about team data.
 When I claim a champ is "broken", there are various metrics we can use to test this claim.
 Since this is examining perfromance based data on champions/players, any objective based data will not be part of our model.
 Moreover, objective based data is a team performance statistic that is "Missing by Design" for individual statistics.
 Nevertheless, we can assume good top laner performance will contribute to the overall objective completion for each team.
 Although this may be contingent on the other player's performance (especially the jungler), lane pressure will create a situation where the wave is shoved in due to power difference between the two players.
 This allows the jungler to take claim to the Rift Herald which is directly related to taking towers.

 Just as a discretion, Malphite's build path tends to take one of two paths: Ability Power and Tank.
 As the latter suggests, the Tank build focuses on building up Damage Resistance by sacrificing damage output.
-The key reason why this question is being asked is simply due to this Ultimate Ability.
+For our purposes, we will take Malphite to be a tank as this is what many players built during the Season 12 meta.

 As described in the official League of Legends Website, it is described as follows: "UNSTOPPABLE FORCE: Malphite launches himself to a location at high speed, damaging enemies and knocking them into the air."